14 Motorway Circuit, Ormeau 4208 QLD

 Standards are subject to strict copyright and can't be redistributed from any third party website.
 If you want to have a copy, the only option is to buy it from the link below.

-The International Refrigerated Transportation Association (IRTA) created this Best Practice Guide to assist shippers, loaders, carriers and receivers in understanding and adopting industry best practices.
+The International Refrigerated Transportation Association (IRTA) created this Best Practice Guide to assist shippers, loaders, carriers and receivers to understand and adopt industry best practices.

 Produce Safety Best Practices Guide for Retailers January 2014